Advertiser Disclosure

 Apple Card

-• Interest-Free Financing for Select Apple Products — If you want the latest iPhone, Apple Watch, AirPods, or Macbook, you can upgrade and pay for those products interest-free with this benefit.
+• Interest-Free Financing for Select Apple Products — With this benefit, you can upgrade and pay for the latest iPhone, Apple Watch, AirPods, or MacBook interest-free.

 Bottom Line:

-The Amex Platinum card comes with several purchase protections, including cell phone protection.
-Additionally, the Amex Platinum card offers hundreds of dollars in statement credits each year for select purchases from partner merchants.
-The Apple Card offers the benefit of interest-free financing for select Apple products but does not offer any shopping protections.
+The Amex Platinum card offers several purchase protections, including cell phone protection.
+Additionally, it offers hundreds of dollars in statement credits each year for select purchases from partner merchants.
+The Apple Card offers interest-free financing for select Apple products, but does not offer any shopping protections.

 Annual Fees and Authorized Users